 When you hear the word shark, either a cartoon or a real-life experience may pop into your head.
 But one thing you probably did not know about sharks is that there are around 400 different species of sharks, and the blue shark is one of them.
-Funnily enough, the blue shark or the Prionace glauca is one of the not-so-scary sharks out in the oceans.
+The blue shark or the Prionace glauca is one of the not-so-scary sharks out in the oceans.
 But the bad part is that they are slowly becoming less and less in terms of their population size.
 This is because they become victims of pollution and industrial waste.
 This animal is pretty amazing in many different ways.
 Let’s look at a few of the different blue shark facts we found.

 10 Incredible Blue Shark Facts